 - + many more new titles being added constantly

 Where to buy Habbi Habbi Reading Wand and books in Singapore?

 Currently the Habbi Habbi sets must be ordered via the Habbi Habbi website, and mailed from California.
 The mailing isn’t cheap.
-However, Habbi Habbi are in active discussions to get this product available locally in Singapore.
+In Singapore, they retail through SavvyMama, but only the Chinese versions.

-They also provide a discount for group orders, so if there are other families in Singapore who would like one, let me know as I’m trying to consolidate interest for a group order in the meantime (we would certainly love to add books to our family’s collection too…!).
+They also provide a discount for group orders, so if there are other families in Singapore who would like one, let me know as I’m trying to consolidate interest for a group order in the meantime (we would certainly love to keep adding books to our family’s collection too…!).